 Have questions, comments or concerns you'd like the Commission to address?
 Contact them here.

-Claire Celsi was appointed to the Iowa Alcoholic Beverages Commission on May 1, 2010, and serves as Vice-Chairperson.
-Commissioner Celsi is a graduate of Drake University and a frequent lecturer at her alma mater, where she has taught in the Business School and School of Journalism and Mass Communications.
+Claire Celsi was appointed to the Iowa Alcoholic Beverages Commission on May 1, 2010, and serves as Chairperson.
+Commissioner Celsi has also served as Secretary and Vice-Chair.
+Celsi is a graduate of Drake University and a frequent lecturer at her alma mater, where she has taught in the Business School and School of Journalism and Mass Communications.
 Commissioner Celsi also serves on Drake's School of Journalism and Mass Communication National Advisory Board.
 She is employed as Director of Public Relations at Lessing-Flynn Advertising in Des Moines.
 Commissioner Celsi resides in Des Moines with her husband Jim.
 Her first term expires in April of 2015, but she is eligible for a second 5-year appointment.

 Tami Doll was appointed to the Iowa Alcoholic Beverages Commission May 1, 2012, by Governor Branstad.
 Employed at Doll Distributing LLC. in Council Bluffs since 1978, Commissioner Doll became Vice President and co-owner in 1985.
 In addition to her duties at Doll Distributing, she currently serves on the Board of Directors of the Loess Hills Chapter of the American Red Cross, Iowa Beer Wholesalers, and Heartland Family Services Ways to Work Committee.
 Commissioner Doll’s term will expire in April of 2017, but she is eligible for a second 5-year appointment.